 Thinking about it, the Dragonborn could quite easily take over the Empire after the game's events if you set it up right - complete the Dark Brotherhood questline, killing Amaund Motierre after the Emperor to create a power vacuum right at the top; side with the Empire against the Stormcloaks so they still have some infrastructure to start with preparing for inevitable war with the Thalmor; either kill Paarthurnax to gain the support of the Blades (historically protectors of the Emperor) or simply declare him/herself to be Dragonborn (starting a new bloodline like Tiber Septim and all) with the Greybeards' blessing and swoop in.
 Also: Tenth Divine.

-It gets even more likely that will happen if you complete certain factions side quests.
-If you complete the dark brotherhood storyline thus becoming the listener and de facto leader of the dark brotherhood, the theives' Guild sidequest becoming leader of the Thieves Guild and the Companion's quest line becoming harbinger of the companions you have three of Tamriel's greatest assets at your back.
-You have the best assassin's in skyrim supporting you and could potentially use them to eliminate your enemies.
+It gets even more likely that this will happen if you complete certain factions' side quests.
+If you complete the Dark Brotherhood questline (becoming the Listener and de facto leader of the Dark Brotherhood), the Thieves' Guild questline (becoming leader of the Thieves' Guild) and the Companions' questline (becoming Harbinger of the Companions), you have three of Tamriel's greatest assets at your back.
+You have the best assassins in Skyrim supporting you and could potentially eliminate your enemies.
 You have the Thieves' Guild to potentially serve as spies, and then you have some of the best fighters in Skyrim potentially supporting your bid for the throne.
-You can essentially become on of the most powerful men in Skyrim and from there it would not be that hard to imagine you being able to make a bid for the throne, especially if all of the above stated things have happened.
+You can essentially become one of the most powerful men/women in Skyrim, and from there it would not be that hard to imagine you being able to make a bid for the throne, especially if all of the above stated things have happened.

 It seems odd that no one else notices that vampires have glowing eyes as of Dawnguard.
 Then I realized why.
 Dragons can see that you are a dragon, while everyone else just sees a mortal.
 You can see Words of Power that no one else can.
 You can hear the Night Mother.
 No one else sees those glowing eyes because they're mortals, while you're Dragonborn, and possessed of an Aedric soul.
 You can see and hear things that no mortal can, which makes the Dragonborn not simply an effective killer of dragons, but also a deadly vampire hunter as well.